 Did you ever see the TV show, “Laugh In”?
 You can check it out on YouTube.
 It aired Monday nights at 9pm.
 It swept the nation.
 It was everybody’s topic of discussion the next day at work.
 It was on the cover of all the magazines.
 But Tony never saw it.
 He was on the air at the same time.
 Video recorders were decades away.
 It was like he was the only guy in America who never saw it.
 Our listeners were talking about it, but Tony couldn’t relate.
 I worked the midnight-six shift and got to work each night around eleven.
 Tony couldn’t wait for me to tell him all about it.
 I HAD TO TAKE NOTES!
 I would retell the “Laugh In’ material, and Tony and I would laugh away that last hour of his show, every Monday night.

 Next, maybe his most memorable on-air moment.
 A radio studio has excellent speakers and usually they’re cranked up pretty loud.
 But, when the microphone switch is turned on, the speakers go silent (the broadcasting term is “they are muted.”).
 This prevents that ear-piercing feedback squeal.
 The studio goes silent and anybody in the studio knows to go dead silent immediately.
 So, one day, Tony is on the air, and in the studio hanging out the way friends do, are fellow jocks, Roy Williams, Terry Nelson, and me.
 The camaraderie is strong; we are telling jokes, and trading quips, only to stop, sometimes in mid-sentence, when Tony flipped open the microphone.
 All is good, and the show continues, until Tony begins a short newscast.
 He reads the first story, then reads, “Meanwhile, in South Lake Tahoe…”.
 Only Tony says, “Meanwhile, in South Lake TACO.”
 He repeats it as a question, “South Lake Taco??
 He giggles, and the rest of us burst out laughing.
 Guffaws of the highest order are everywhere.
 We can’t stop laughing.
 It wasn’t good radio, but it sure was funny.
 Tony is laughing hardest of all.
-He regains control, but then as we are all laughing, and Tony continues to laugh into the microphone, he seizes the moment, and turning comedian into the mic he said, “I meant to say Lake TACO.”
+He regains control, but then as we are all laughing, with Tony continuing to laugh into the microphone, he seizes the moment, and–turning comedian–into the mic he said, “I meant to say Lake TACO.”
 We all burst into tears with laughter.
 With that, it was time to begin the next record.

 For the rest of our years together, I would only need to say the word “Meanwhile,” and Tony would end, “IN SOUTH LAKE TACO…”